nullminer/Skyblock-API-Viewer/README.md

 ## TODO List

-1. Finish the rewrite
-2. Add in some features
+1. Add in some features